edufierro/TextDenoising/README.md

 ```
 ## Baseline predictions and Sparse representation.

-To build the baselines predictions and Sparse representations, the code ``Predictions/SVM_HyperParam_ChenEtAl.py``automatically runs all the possible SVMs with different initializations of $u_0$ for denoising the sparse matrix, hard coded in line 124 of the code.
+To build the baselines predictions and Sparse representations, the code ``Predictions/SVM_HyperParam_ChenEtAl.py``automatically runs all the possible SVMs with different initializations of $u_0$ for denoising the sparse matrix, hard coded in line 124 of the code, as well as the baseline for the specified vocabulary size.
+Vocabulary size is restriced for a selection between 50 and 10,000.

 This code takes as parameters the following:
 ```python